chlee-tabin/mtsa-tutorial/README.md

     ${INDIR}/mpra_dna_counts.txt ${INDIR}/mpra_mrna_counts.txt ${INDIR}/mpra_tags.txt
 ```

-So each parameters will be explained:
+So each of the parameters will be explained:

 * -m : this is the minimum number of read counts of the DNA (see above subsection)
 * -t : this is the minimum number of barcodes for each CRE (see above subsection)